 Starting her career in advertising and marketing, she then had a 25 year career in Executive Search, as Vice-President in global firms including Korn Ferry, and A T Kearney Executive Search.
 She worked at Board level, in recruitment, talent management, and Board/Leadership Assessment.
 Following a secondment to the Cabinet Office, she transitioned into a portfolio of roles.

-She co-authored 4 reports on UK Boards (Women on FTSE 100 Boards, Chairmen, NEDs and Board Effectiveness Appraisals), and chaired two national charities: KIDS (supporting disabled children) and the Multiple Sclerosis Society, where she inspired the StopMS appeal targeted to raise £100million.
+She co-authored 4 reports on UK Boards (Women on FTSE 100 Boards, Chair, NEDs and Board Effectiveness Appraisals), and chaired two national charities: KIDS (supporting disabled children) and the Multiple Sclerosis Society, where she inspired the StopMS appeal targeted to raise £100million.

 She has spoken at conferences on women on Boards, been profiled in newspaper articles, books, and BusinessWeek International (appearing on the front cover).
 She has served as a main board Director at the Institute of Directors, chaired the Association of MBAs and City Women’s Network, and been on the boards of International Women’s Forum London, and the Cranfield Trust.
 She was also the final judge for the Woman in the City award.